 You can guess it.
 These are the ones that can be blown out with air.
 These are perhaps the lightest.
 A strong can fly it away into the horizon unless you are in it.

 Geodesic and Semi-Geodesic Tents

 These are the ones who came with a PhD and in shorts.
-The poles in the geodesic tents crisscross into robust form that is very useful when you’re under heavy downpour.
+The poles in the geodesic tents crisscross into a robust form that is very useful when you’re under a heavy downpour.
 Ordinary tents go bust once you lose the very first pole.
 These, on the other hand, are rather enduring and stable.
 You win some you lose some.
 These are slightly weightier and take a while to set up.

-There are many varieties that are weather adjusted, ventilated and sizeable.
+There are many varieties that are weather adjusted, ventilated, and sizeable.